Furniture shops in Kuala Lumpur

 Finding nice furniture in KL may feel hopeless – most branded furniture comes with a hefty price tag and at first glance our Swedish friends with the famous meatballs seem to be your only hope.
 But fear not, there are other good furniture shops and KL is full of beautiful Asian furniture – whether it is teak, antiques or “antiques” you are after.

-Second hand furniture in KL changes hands mostly through various Facebook forums, but in this post there are a few tips to go treasure hunting.
-If it is vintage furniture you are after, read this post on our hunt for a perfect vintage book cabinet.
+Second hand furniture in KL changes hands mostly through various Facebook forums, and we have a few spots to check for vintage furniture from our hunt for a perfect vintage book cabinet.

-Unfortunately prices are not as cheap as you would expect, so shop around for those special pieces.
+Unfortunately prices for new furniture are not as cheap as you would expect, so shop around for those special pieces.
 These are some of our favourite furniture shops in KL outside the malls and the usual international brands:

 With shops in MK1, Bangsar Shopping Centre and Ampang, Ambiance is one of the best places to look for Asian antiques, as well as high quality reproduced Chinese furniture.
 In addition they stock a beautiful array of jewellery, decorative items, and smaller pieces of furniture – that can even fit in a suitcase!

-This massive furniture warehouse used to be called Danasti, and has recently relocated from the second location off Jalan Templer in PJ.
+This massive furniture warehouse used to be called Danasti a long time ago, and has relocated from the second location off Jalan Templer in PJ.
 You may get a bit dusty trawling through the aisles but you are bound to find something you like.
-The new adress:
+We have not been recently, but in March it was at:

 No. 38, Jalan Othman